steinwurf/steinwurf-docs/source/faq.rst

 .......................
 .. _coded_packet:

-Is a pair of a coded symbol and a coding vector.
+It is a pair of a coded symbol and a coding vector.
 To decode a coded symbol the corresponding coding vector must be known and therefore typically the two are transmitted together in a single packet;
 :math:`\{ \boldsymbol{v}, \boldsymbol{x} \}`